emptymalei/emptymalei.github.io/_til/programming/mathematica-turn-series-into-function.md

 summary: Turn a series expansion in Mathematica into a function
 ---

-`Series` in Mathematica returns a series with higher orders denoted as :math:`\mathscr O[x^3]`.
+`Series` in Mathematica returns a series with higher orders denoted as $\mathscr O[x^3]$.
 To define a function out of this returned expression, we have to truncate this tail using `Normal`.

 What `Normal` does here is to truncate the higher orders.